OGRECave/ogre/Docs/src/high-level-programs.md

 In GLSL, no entry point needs to be defined since it is always `main()` and there is no target definition since GLSL source is compiled into native GPU code and not intermediate assembly.

-For modularity %Ogre supports the non-standard `#include <something.glsl>` directive in GLSL.
+For modularity %Ogre supports the non-standard <tt>\#include <something.glsl></tt> directive in GLSL.
 It also works with OpenGL ES and resembles what is available with HLSL and Cg.

-@deprecated The @c attach keyword for multi-module shaders is not supported on OpenGL ES and therefore deprecated in favor of the `#include` directive
+@deprecated The @c attach keyword for multi-module shaders is not supported on OpenGL ES and therefore deprecated in favor of the @c \#include directive

 ```cpp
 vertex_program myExternalGLSLFunction glsl